SMSF Year End Checklist

 If you didn’t meet your minimum pension requirements, you may be eligible for the once-off exception known as the 1/12 rule, so long as the shortfall is no more then 1/12th of the annual minimum pension requirement and you have caught up the balance in the next financial year.

-For those who have pensions, the Australian Government has brought in a 50% temporary reduction in the minimum pension requirements.
-The table below shows the new pension minimums for the 2020/21 financial year.
+The table below shows the new pension minimums for the 2025/26 financial year.
 Make sure that you only take the new minimum amounts if you don’t need any more.

 Tips and traps for minimum pensions